The Swimming Threenager

 You have not seen anything yet until you have met a threenager.
 Threenagers are aware of themselves, they now understand they are a complete separate person to their parents and are starting to gain a sense of self.
 With this sense of self comes a need to push the limits and make their own rules and see how many times they can be the ruler of all worlds even if some of the rules mean that they miss out on the things they actually love to do.

 As with any stage, some children will hit it hard and others not so much.
 So what does this stage mean for your child’s learn to swim?
 As with any developmental leap a couple of steps back before we move forward again is always the key, especially at this stage.
-Trying to battle with a three year old once they have decided to dig their heels in rarely ends in a win before their 30 minute lesson has concluded.
+Trying to battle with a three year old once they have decided to dig their heels in rarely ends in a win before the conclusion of their 30 minute swim lesson.

 Knowing why your child is digging their heels in will help the situation and allows you and your little one to work through the problem together.
 Ask yourself:

 - Are they afraid of a new situation? (children can sometimes show that they are afraid by being defiant or stubborn)

 - Have they had a bad start to the class? (this could include falling over outside, not having enough sleep or a previous power struggle during the day)

 - Is there a lot of change going on in their life at the moment? (new house, new sibling, new school/care facility)